donnemartin/system-design-primer/README-vi.md

 #### Store khoá-trị (key-value store)

 > Abstraction: hash table
-> Kiểu dữ liệu khái niệm: hash table  # FIXME
+> Kiểu trừu tượng: hash table  # FIXME

 A key-value store generally allows for O(1) reads and writes and is often backed by memory or SSD.
 Data stores can maintain keys in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order), allowing efficient retrieval of key ranges.
 Key-value stores can allow for storing of metadata with a value.